 Children are naturally inquisitive, and a bucket of the warm sudsy solution may appear to be an appealing toy.
-While this homemade deck cleanser is mild in comparison to other deck cleaners, it is still a cleaner and, like all cleaners, should be kept out of children’s reach.
+While this homemade deck cleaner is mild in comparison to other deck cleaners, it is still a cleaner and, like all cleaners, should be kept out of children’s reach.

 Homemade Deck Cleaner

 Clear the deck of any furniture, grills, gardening pots, and other outdoor equipment that may be stored elsewhere.
 Using your garden hose, liberally spray the deck to loosen and soften dirt and debris, making it simpler to remove.

 pour 2 gallons of warm water into a plastic bucket large enough to hold the head of a deck brush for the finest DIY wood deck cleaning.
 (While a standard broom would do, a specialist deck scrub brush—a broom-like instrument intended to reach straight into the grooves between boards—works best.)